Shopify/cli/packages/cli/README.md

   -a, --auto-correct              Automatically fix offenses -c, --category=<value>          Only run this category of checks
-                                  Runs checks matching all categories when specified more than once -e, --environment=<value>       The environment to apply to the current command.
+                                  Runs checks matching all categories when specified more than once -d, --dev-preview               Use the dev preview version of theme check Applies the typescript implementation of theme check to the theme -e, --environment=<value>       The environment to apply to the current command.
   -o, --output=<option>           [default: text] The output format to use
                                   <options: text|json>